This is how you easily create a sustainable mobility plan

 Point 5: Legislation

 Do you have more than 100 employees?
-If so, the Normative Regulation Work-related Personal Mobility is just around the corner.
+If so, the Reporting Requirement Work-related Mobility of Persons is just around the corner.
 This means that from 2024 onwards you are obliged to report the CO2 emissions from commuting and business kilometers of all employees.
 The responsibility for this lies with you as an employer.
 It also requires action from your employees.
 You can hardly keep track of everyone’s kilometer registration yourself.
 Therefore, choose a convenient and reliable solution and document this when drawing up a sustainable mobility plan.

 Tip: Fynch Mobility offers an application that very easily records all work kilometers and converts them into CO2 emissions.
 This saves you (and your employees) a huge amount of time and money.
 This way you help your employees as much as possible.

-In addition to the Normative regulation, as a large company you may soon be required to share information about your sustainability performance.
+In addition to the Reporting Requirement WPM, as a large company, you may soon be required to share information about your sustainability performance.
 This directive is set by the EU and is called the CSRD (Corporate Social Responsibility Disclosure).
-This means you will have to share information about environmental impact, social responsibility and community engagement in your annual report.
+This means you will have to share information about environmental impact, social responsibility, and community engagement in your annual report.
 The CSRD goes into effect in 2024 and depends on the size of your company.